 Vegan Fake Tan And Organic Self Tan Products

-Skin cancer and the benefits of fake tan
+What are the benefits of fake tan?

 Self tan is a great product to get that glow without risking skin cancer.
 With a greater interest in skin products and the health of our skin, we are more aware of the dangers of lying out baking all day.
 (Check out our article on Ethical Sun Protection to learn how to avoid wrinkles, sunburn and skin cancer sustainably!)
 The NHS advises that just one tanning session can increase the risk of skin cancer.
 Tanning beds are even worse, with one study on women with melanoma skin cancer finding that 97% of participants had used tanning beds.
 Using self tan will give you the same results without prematurely ageing your skin or chancing skin cancer.